Last Updated on 14/04/2020 by Adina

 - Break the egg into the jar belonging to your immersion blender or in a jar/jug of similar size.
 It should be tall, not too wide, wide enough to fit the head of the blender tightly.

-- Add the mustard, lemon juice, salt, and pepper.
+- Add the mustard, lemon juice, salt, pepper and oil

 - Place the immersion blender in the jar, it should sit on the bottom of the jar.
 Turn it on, keep it fixed there and count to 10.
 The mayo should start to emulsify.